-Ultrasound being used to treat fracturesOctober 13th, 2011 in Medical research
+Ultrasound being used to treat fracturesOctober 13, 2011 by Deborah Braconnier in Medicine & Health / Medical research

 (Medical Xpress) -- Ultrasound, the diagnostic tool first developed at the Glasgow Royal Infirmary in the 1950s to scan the body, is now being used in its fracture clinic to help heal fractured bones and speed up the recovery time.

 Similar to the process used on pregnant women to see the fetus, the ultrasound waves are used at a different frequency to stimulate production of new bone cells and encourage them to mature at a more rapid rate.
 The waves also help the cells remove bacteria that could lead to a possible infection.

 Orthopaedic surgeon Angus MacLean is the lead physician using this technology and recently used it on his patient Gary Denham.
 Denham had taken a fall from a 20 foot water tank and broke his ankle in eight different places.
 There was a very good chance that a fracture of this nature would not heal and would require amputation and if it was able to heal it would have been well over a year before he was back on his feet.

 Dr. MacLean decided to try out the ultrasound treatment on Dunham.
 He fitted Dunham with a small ultrasound device that was held in place with a small strap.
 Gel was placed on the ultrasound probe and held in place for 20 minutes.
 While it causes no pain at all, the ultrasound does its job and stimulates the bone cells.
 With this treatment, Dunhams injury healed within four months and he is hoping to be able to return to work after only eight months.

 Evidence shows that using ultrasound treatment on fractured bones speeds up the healing process by up to 40 percent.